JoonHyeok-hozy-Kim/upenn_mcit/ajiv_mk2.md

 - This is because FMC machines are incredibly convenient and
   - patient-safe compared to its counterpart.

-- For example, the FMC machines' buttons and alarms are
+- For example, the Fresenius machines' buttons and alarms are
   - so intuitive and effective.

-- Also the emergency button allows me to easily and quickly
+- Also their emergency buttons allow me to easily and quickly
   - initiate all necessary patient care simultaneously.

 - This is a critical advantage for patients in urgent situations.